The Bankrate promise

 Between rising costs caused by inflation and increasing demand, the upcoming holiday travel season promises to be busy — and expensive.
 You might find that even the most budget-friendly destinations are suddenly out of your price range.
 It’s a tough time economically, but luckily, consumers have some recourse.

 The catch?
-You’ll want to plan early, since you won’t be alone in utilizing this strategy, and award space may be limited.
+You’ll want to plan as early as possible, since you won’t be alone in utilizing this strategy, and award space may be limited.

 If you haven’t booked your travel already, all is not lost.
 You can still save substantially by using points for holiday travel.
 Here are some strategies to help you pull it off.